patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

 ## 📖 How it works

-Its simple, it lowers the csgo.exe volume when it detects a death and returns the volume when you get to freezetime.
+Its simple, it lowers the csgo.exe/cs2.exe volume when it detects a death and returns the volume when you get to freezetime.
 This effectively means your volume will be low for everything (e.g. Deathmatch) except actual matches (competitive / casual) where there is freezetime. **It also mutes the game when you get flashed** so you don't hear the **horrible high pitched noise**.
 (It only mutes it for the same duration as the game does so no disadvantage)

 It is **VAC safe** because it uses game state integration and it only changes the Windows sound mixer settings for CS.
 So it doesn't touch the game at all.
 Game state integration is the same thing Steelseries for example uses for their mice to change color when you kill someone etc.